Protecting our natural resources through educated, concerned citizens.

 Read more and sign up for alerts on the Audubon Florida web site.

-Here are some Important Bird Areas located within Alachua County: Alachua Lakes, Goethe State Forest (Watermelon Pond) a Global priority, Kanapaha Prairie a Continental priority, Paynes Prairie Preserve SP, San Felasco Hammock Preserve SP
+Here are some Important Bird Areas located within Alachua County: Alachua Lakes, Goethe State Forest (Watermelon Pond), Kanapaha Prairie, Paynes Prairie Preserve SP, and San Felasco Hammock Preserve SP.

 - Alachua Conservation Trust (ACT)